 You can also send a copy of your credit report with each problematic area highlighted and numbered in accordance with your dispute letter.
 Also, consider sending your letter by certified mail with a return receipt requested.
 This will provide proof that the dispute letter and accompanying documents were delivered.

 - Sample letter for disputing credit report errors

-- File a dispute with Experian
+- How to file a dispute with Experian

-- File a dispute with Equifax
+- Filing a dispute with Equifax

 - File a dispute with TransUnion